Expert Witness Testimony

 The costs for an expert witness are high.
 For this reason, it is doubly important to assess the relevance of his testimony before calling on his services.
 However, we are here to help in Oklahoma.
 In most cases, when you send the summons to testify, you must pay the witness travel or attendance allowance in advance, in accordance with applicable provincial and territorial laws.
 Then you have to pay the expert rate which is often an hourly rate.
 Finally, you must pay a daily allowance, as well as the costs of meals and overnight accommodation if applicable.

-What to expect from an expert witness?
+What to expect from him?

 When they are called to testify, they must take an oath and swear to tell the whole truth by solemn declaration.
 As a preliminary matter, before allowing them to give evidence in the form of an opinion, the court will have to recognize that they have the qualifications necessary to be considered an expert.
 To this end, the lawyer who has retained these services will have to give the court details about the level of education, training, experience and professional titles.
 Once accepted by the judge as an expert, they will first be questioned by the lawyer who retained their services (main examination) and then cross-examined by the opposing lawyer.
 Following cross-examination, the lawyer who retained their services may ask them additional questions in the context of a re-examination.